Paediatricians

 Paediatricians manage the health of children, including physical, behaviour and mental health issues.
 They diagnose and treat childhood illness, infections and disease.

-This page has an overview of information relating to autism spectrum disorder (ASD), or autism, and consumer stories from people with autism explaining how they use supports.
+This page has an overview of information relating to autism spectrum disorder, also known as ASD and autism, and consumer stories from people with autism explaining how they use supports.

-It is a good place to start if you or your child have a diagnosis of autism, are waiting for a diagnosis, or simply want to explore the other options that are out there in terms of supports.
+It is a good place to start if you or your child have a diagnosis of autism spectrum disorder, are waiting for a diagnosis, or simply want to explore the other options that are out there in terms of supports.
+Visit the Topics page for a list of all information guides on autism spectrum disorder.

-By scrolling through the articles below you can learn more about autism, the wide range of support services available and how National Disability Insurance Scheme (NDIS) funding might help.
+By scrolling through the guides below you can learn more about autism spectrum disorder, the wide range of support services available and how National Disability Insurance Scheme (NDIS) funding might help.

-Following that is a list of more guides to the types of support available and a preview of some of the other articles related to autism that can be found on our website.
+Additionally, the Disability Support Guide contains a section highlighting the professionals and providers that can help with related supports.
+More guides to the types of support are available below as well as previews of some other articles related to autism spectrum disorder that can be found on the Talking Disability website.

 There are a number of professionals who can help you work through the different challenges of an autism diagnosis.
 They can help you to understand and adapt to the condition and also give you the tools and support to gain a variety of skills such as communication or social interactions, manage sensory input and manage behaviours.